- Price: $26

 - Final Third: Robust Black Pepper, Cedar, Caramel, Cocoa, Spice, Leather

-The first thing one notices when eyeing the full strength Fuente Fuente OpusX Double Corona is the impeccable construction that comes from four generations of cigar knowledge.
-The wrapper is smooth, vein free, and shimmering.
+If you are able to get your hands on a Fuente Fuente OpusX Double Corona the first thing you will notice when is the impeccable construction that comes from four generations of cigar knowledge.
+The wrapper is smooth, vein-free, and shimmering.
 Only the best of the best Fuente rollers touch the Fuente Fuente OpusX Double Corona cigars.
 Carlos “Carlito” Fuente Jr. stated that these rollers train from day one to build up the skill necessary to twist these gems.

 Many said the sun grown Corojo Cuban-seed wrapper would never grow in the Dominican Republic.
 Well, Carlito proved them wrong, and this oiled-up toothy Rosado leaf now serves as the foundation of the OpusX blend.
 The Fuente OpusX Double Corona is a Dominican puro, so beneath this reddish-brown miracle leaf is a core blend of Dominican long fillers and binder.